Butt Hinge

 Although cabinet hinges are necessarily small, they have the same durability as larger spring hinges in order to be able to withstand constant use.
 It is for this reason that cabinet hinges are made of sturdy and strong materials.

-Concealed spring hinges, or invisible hinges, are unseen and provide a smooth aesthetically pleasing appearance as well as excellent security since they are tamper resistant.
-The structure of a concealed hinge includes a cup and an arm.
-The spring for a concealed hinge is located in the arm.
-When the cabinet door is opened, torque is produced in the spring to close the door.
-The type of concealed hinge that is used for a cabinet depends on the design and construction of the cabinet.
+Concealed spring hinges, often referred to as invisible hinges, offer a sleek and aesthetically pleasing look while providing excellent security due to their tamper-resistant design.
+These hinges feature a cup and an arm, with the spring contained within the arm.
+When the cabinet door is opened, the spring generates torque to facilitate the door's automatic closure.
+The choice of concealed hinge for a cabinet depends on the cabinet's design and construction.

 Heavy duty and highly durable spring hinges have ball bearings at the top and bottom of the spring, which allow heavy doors and gates to open smoothly.
 As with all forms of spring hinges, heavy duty hinges have adjustable tension that is essential for heavy doors.
 The main issue with heavy duty spring hinges is the frequency at which they are opened and closed as well as the number of times they are slammed shut.